Dental Implant FAQ

 Do I need to have a bone graft placed at the time the tooth is removed?

 This is a great (and controversial) question.
 Dr. Robertson will be able to tell you if he thinks the site will be best suited by bone grafted at the time of the tooth removal ensures that the maximum amount of bone will be available for placing the dental implant into.
 If the tooth was removed without a bone graft, often times the implant can still be done, but it may require using a shorter or narrower implant, or doing bone grafting at the time of the implant placement.
-If bone grafting is required (also called socket preservation).
-This is most commonly performed with processed and sterilized bone chips (allogenic bone) and a membrane to protect it.
+If bone grafting is required (also called socket preservation), this is most commonly performed with processed and sterilized bone chips (allogenic bone) and a resorbable membrane to protect it.
 It is best for this procedure to be done by the surgeon who will be placing the implant at that site.
 In certain situations, it may actually be best to proceed without placement of a bone graft, and Dr. Robertson will let you know if that is appropriate in your particular case.
 The goal of a bone graft is to maintain (or reconstruct) the height and width of bone that was holding the natural tooth in place.
 This ensures a good foundation for an appropriately sized implant to be stabilized in solid bone.

 What is the standard timeline for replacement of a tooth with an implant?

 One thing we cannot change with surgical advancements in implant dentistry is human biology.
 The standard timeline for the whole process takes approximately 6 months and includes:

-- Removal of the tooth, clean out any infection present, and placement of a bone graft to preserve the dimensions of the socket
+- Removal of the tooth, clean out any infection present, +/- placement of a bone graft to preserve the dimensions of the socket

 - After 3-4 months, the bone has healed and at this time the implant can be placed in that site